-Only one problem.
+There was only one problem.
 Dancers were rehearsing on their traditional wood floors at the studio and performing on the marley onstage.
-They wanted to rehearse and perform on the same surface.
-So marley moved into the studio.
+They wanted to rehearse and perform on the same surface — so marley soon moved into the studio.
+Once in the studio, the professional schools affiliated with the companies also wanted marley floors.
 This is how marley became the de facto floor for professional dance.

 A Dance Floor for Every Dancer

 The idea that traditional marley could be all things for all styles of dance did not work out.